EMH333/EMH_Website/content/pages/infrastructure.md

 - Jetbrains IDE suite - Free for students and provides significant assistance when I want it
 - VS Code - For JavaScript, Golang and other related development
 - Ghostwriter - A simple markdown editor, which I use quite frequently (I'm using it to write this)
+- Obsidian - A more featured markdown editor, I manage a lot of private notes and writing in my Obsidian vault
 - Terminator - Easy to configure and use terminal emulator
-- Audacity - Simply audio projects
+- Audacity - Simple audio projects
 - Blender - Very flexible 3D rendering, 2D rendering, video editing, special effects application
 - GIMP - Image editing
 - Inkscape - Vector image editing
 - SimpleScreenRecorder - Easy to use screen recorder software
+- Kdenlive - Video editing
+- DigiKam - Photo library management
 - Thunderbird - Local email browser
 - TexStudio - My preferred LaTeX editor
 - Wireshark - Packet capturing and other useful analysis